AdminBolt/app-boltstarter/README.md

 To install **BoltStarter** into your AdminBolt environment, follow these steps:

-1. Clone the repository into the `modules` directory:
+1. Clone the repository into the `apps` directory:
     ```bash
     git clone https://github.com/yourusername/BoltStarter.git /usr/local/bolt/apps/boltstarter
     ```

 2. Run the installation command:
     ```bash
-    bolt-cli module:install BoltStarter
+    bolt-cli app:install BoltStarter
     ```

-3. After installation, **BoltStarter** should now appear as a module in the AdminBolt control panel.
+3. After installation, **BoltStarter** should now appear as a app in the AdminBolt control panel.

 ## Configuration